Parking and traffic jams in Yosemite valley tips and tricks

 A few of the Curry Village canvas tent-cabins and most of the cabins with a private bath are very near potential parking spaces, but again, parking spaces might be occupied by someone else when you arrive.

 At the Ahwahnee hotel (briefly named the Majestic Yosemite Hotel) there were some free UN-assigned parking spaces in a small parking area (dirt or mud/snow).
-On March 31, 2023, guests at the Ahwahnee hotel were told that the dirt (or mud/snow) long road / lot is no longer free public or guest parking and all the large paved parking lots (for example, surrounding the free shuttle bus stop) had become paid valet parking only.
-As of early 2023 and still in early 2024, the fee for parking at the Ahwahnee Hotel is: Rates: overnight – hotel guests only $30, day-use $15, day-use with validation $10.
+On March 31, 2023, guests at the Ahwahnee hotel were told that the dirt (or mud/snow) long road / lot is no longer free public or guest parking and all the large paved parking lots (for example, surrounding the free shuttle bus stop) had become paid valet parking only – no self parking.
+As of early 2023 and well into 2024, the fee for parking at the Ahwahnee Hotel is: Rates: overnight – hotel guests only $30, day-use $15, day-use with validation $10.
 The website noted: “Validation is given when there is a purchase of product and/or food and beverage from Sweet Shop, Ahwahnee Gift Shop, Bar or Dining Room.”
 This all might or might not change when the historic reconstruction is finished. https://www.travelyosemite.com/alerts/2022/the-ahwahnee-construction-faqs-jan-2023-until-oct-2023/

 Ahwahnee Hotel Valet Parking fees were listed at a sign at the hotel entrance under the porte-cochere